Nyc0/nextjs-blog/posts/Slitght-side-step.md

 if (isGithubActions && !isFTPVersion) {
 ```

-process.env.ftpVersion has to be added a .yml and since I wanted to keep deploying to GitHub pages, I created another Build and Deploy workflow to FTP the newly build website that isn't definying assetPrefix and basePath.
+process.env.ftpVersion has to be added a ftp-blog.yml and since I wanted to keep deploying to GitHub pages, I created another Build and Deploy workflow to FTP the newly build website that isn't definying assetPrefix and basePath.

-A push to the main branch starts, which then use workflow.
-The hiccup encountered was related to the unavailability of the repository secrets.
+A push to the main branch starts build-and-deploy-blog.yml, which then use workflow ftp-blog.yml.
+The hiccup I encountered was related to the unavailability of the repository secrets.
 This was fixed after reading the following help page: [reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+The secret either have to be inherited or passed to the reused workflow, I have decided to explicitly pass it.